RoslyndWilliams/osticket-prereqs/README.md

 - Search for Internet Information Services (IIS) and select Open
 	- Select Restart on the right-hand side
-- On the left, select Virtualmachine > Sites > Default Website > osTicket
+- On the left side of the screen, select Virtualmachine > Sites > Default Website > osTicket
-- On the right, click “Browse *:80”
+- On the right side of the screen, click “Browse *:80”
 	- This should open osTicket in your web browser
-- Before continuing, head back to and open IIS
+- Before continuing, head back to IIS
+- Open IIS

 <p align="center">